 To reiterate, all other cryptocurrencies are called altcoins, and for good reason.
 Bitcoin is truly one of a kind, and is the epitome of what the cryptocurrency movement stands for.

 Bitcoin Price Prediction

 Bitcoin’s price is reliant the current macroeconomic situation.
 Once the interest rate hikes are out of the way, the war in Ukraine has ended (or at least slowed) and if cryptocurrencies can continue to gain mainstream adoption, it’s not unlikely for Bitcoin to surpass the $100,000 mark.
 If $69,000 was the peak, however, we may be in for a long ride down.
 After bull markets, Bitcoin and other cryptocurrencies have been known to depreciate over 80% before reaching new highs years later.
 If this is the case, there may be good buying opportunities in the coming year.

-Bitcoin has already fallen below $20,000 in June and even dipped below $18,000.
-Bitcoin has since remained above $20,000 and seems to be relatively stable. $30,000 was the previous support and didn’t hold forever, however.
+Bitcoin has already fallen below $30,000 in May 2022 and even dipped below $17,000 later in the year.
+Bitcoin has since jumped passed $20,000 and is setting $30,000 as its next price target.
 The last time it dropped below the $30,000 mark was July 2021 following news of China’s crackdowns on crypto mining and trading.
 This dramatic drop in price was best explained given China’s influential standing in the crypto mining industry, and the current price action of BTC can be explained by similar events.